LGBTQIA+ Health & Care

-Taking care of yourself is extremely important during these years, and to help we have compiled multiple resources for LGBTQ health – from access to free sexual health supplies, community resources/organizations, to LGBTQ friendly doctors and specialists.
+Taking care of yourself is extremely important during these years, and to help we have compiled multiple resources for LGBTQIA+ health – from access to free sexual health supplies, community resources/organizations, to LGBTQIA+ friendly doctors and specialists.

 Access to safe sex materials such as condoms, lube, dental dams, etc are available to RISD students free of cost in Health Services.
 Stop in during operating hours to select from available items.
 Additionally, through a partnership with AIDS Project Rhode Island (APRI), students may access free, rapid-repsonse HIV Testing by a licensed HIV Testing Counselor from APRI.
 Testing is confidential and done by a painless mouth-swab.
 A complete test visit takes only 20-minutes.
 Click here for monthly testing dates and times.
 All tests completed in Health Services – no appointment is needed during HIV Testing Clinic hours.
 Prevention is the Solution!